webmsgr/minelang/README.md

 # minelang
 a bad python program that converts an assembly like syntax into minecraft function files
 #  NOTES
-Varables will be capped at 1023 and will be at minimum 0
+Varables will be capped at 1023 and will be at minimum 0 when run through bitwise operators because scoreboard data caps